-It's a common experience to have initial (and medial and final :-) ) difficulty with running METAFONT, and not all 'TeXnicians' are as familiar with METAFONT as they are with TeX.
+It is a common experience to have initial (and medial and final) difficulty with running METAFONT, and not all 'TEXnicians' are as familiar with METAFONT as they are with TEX.
 Still, nothing ventured, nothing gained.
 So let's be of good cheer, and get down to work.

-1 What is METAFONT?
+1 What is Metafont?